triggermesh/tutorials/unify-event-sources/README.md

 tmctl create source webhook --name orders-webhook --eventType orders-legacy
 ```

+I’m giving the orders-legacy type to the orders coming from this webhook because they aren’t formatted according to the latest standards.

 The event we're sending into the webhook (see mock-events/legacy_event.json) is not formatted properly, so we'll transform it:

 ```sh